stardothosting/shift8-fullnav/readme.txt

 = 1.21 =
 * Added logic to inherit any assigned CSS classes to menu items for non-mobile version of the menu

+= 1.22 =
+* Added logic to inherit any assigned CSS classes to menu items for mobile version of the menu